 Now, I myself, found the JOOVV website’s guide to choosing a red light therapy device incredibly informative and useful.
 I was a biology major so I like their scientific explanation of the most effective wavelength and the amount of energy delivered to your cells in Joules/cm2.

-JOOVV offers 3 different sized Red Light Therapy Devices so you can pick the one that is right for your needs.
-It comes with an over the door hook and a simple pulley attachment so it can easily be raised or lowered.
-You can take it out of the box and hang it up and turn it on for a treatment about 2 minutes after you get it.
+JOOVV offers 3 different sized Red Light Therapy Devices.
+This allows you can pick the one that is right for your needs and budget.
+The JOOVV unit comes with an over the door hook.
+It also has a simple pulley attachment so it can easily be raised or lowered.
+You can take it out of the box and hang it up and turn it on for a treatment about 2 minutes after you get it!
 So easy to use.
 You can find out more, read testimonials or order at joovv.com.

 So have you heard of right light therapy before?
 Which of the red light therapy benefits appeals to you the most?